mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 So this is our practice, and also this is our study.
 Day by day, we have to study.

-So finally the conclusion is: karma is ... *guess*.
-We don’t know. *[He laughs.]* I can say I don’t know what karma is.
+So finally the conclusion is: karma is *guess*; we don’t know. *[He laughs.]* I can say I don’t know what karma is.
 But I think I can give you some hint what karma is.
 Okay?

 So don’t accept karma as kind of pessimistic.
 No. It’s not [just a] good aspect of human life, but it’s not fate or destiny, no. It’s *kind of* destiny or fate, but it includes dynamic energy to make your life productive.
 This is karma.
 Practically speaking, I don’t know [what it is], but everyone can feel it.
 That’s why you can use karma, even though you don’t understand it. *[He chuckles.]*